 If Kansas City Art Institute seems like a school you want to apply to, click the heart button to save it to your college list.

-Kansas City Art Institute is located in the urban setting of Kansas City, Missouri, less than an hour from Kansas City.
+Kansas City Art Institute is located in the city of Kansas City, Missouri, in the suburbs of Kansas City.

-If you want to see Kansas City Art Institute for yourself, plan a visit.
+If you are interested in seeing Kansas City Art Institute for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 70 to Kansas City, or book a flight to the nearest airport, Kansas City International.

 You can also take a virtual campus tour to get a sense of what Kansas City Art Institute and Kansas City are like without leaving home.